chiragmoradiya4948/AWS-Design-Lab/AWS SNS & Alarms/main.md

 # Road map

-Statement : If EC2 instance' network traffic goes on more than 10k bytes, it will trigger mail to recipient.
+Statement : If EC2 instance' network traffic goes on more than 10k Bytes, it will trigger mail to recipient.

 1) Create SNS service for setting target of notification.
 2) Create